 - New circular design principles and services – designing new products to be repurposed, repaired, reused, resold or recycled

 - More renewable and recycled materials – during FY18, 60% of the IKEA range was based on renewable materials and 10% contained recycled materials.
 The ambition is 100% renewable and recycled materials by 2030

-- Increasing renewable energy - 18,240 solar panels installed on IKEA Industry production unit in Portugal - enough to power 2,700 homes
+- Increasing renewable energy – 18,240 solar panels have been installed on an IKEA Industry production unit in Portugal, producing enough electricity to power 2,700 homes

 - The number of home solar customers grew and customers saved money on their energy bills.
 Today, home solar is offered in six IKEA markets**

-- Developing new innovative products such as the MISTELN – a water saving mist nozzle that can reduce water use by more than 90%
+- Developing new innovative products such as MISTELN water saving mist nozzle that can reduce water use by more than 90%

 - Launch of three collections in partnership with social enterprises

 - More plant-based food – the veggie hot dog was launched globally, it has 85% smaller climate footprint than the normal hot dog

 - Commitment to phase out single-use plastic products from the IKEA range by 2020